Cipher (manga): Manga

 Cipher is written and illustrated by Minako Narita.
-It was serialized in the monthly magazine LaLa from December 24, 1984, to October 24, 1990.
+It was serialized in the monthly magazine LaLa from the February 1985 issue to the December 1990 issue.
 The chapters were later released in 12 bound volumes by Hakusensha under the Hana to Yume Comics imprint.

-CMX licensed the series in North America in 2005.
+CMX licensed the series as an 11 volume run in North America in 2005.
 It went out of print when DC Comics shut down the CMX imprint in 2010.